kevinlanning/DataSciSpring2021/README.md

 # IntroDataSci

-Course website for Wilkes Honors College Intro Data Science
+Course website for Wilkes Honors College Introduction to Data Science and lab, Spring 2018.